 But as suggested on Page 2, there's no one "silver bullet" to be used in the war on Japanese knotweed.
 A second tactic used to kill Japanese knotweed, or Fallopia japonica (Polygonum cuspidatum), in your landscape or garden focuses on weed killers for Japanese knotweed.
 The weed killer recommended for use against Fallopia japonica is glyphosate.
 Trade names for weed killers containing glyphosate include Gallup, Landmaster, Pondmaster, Ranger, Roundup, Rodeo, and Touchdown.
 I am most familiar with Roundup.

-Roundup is usually applied as a foliar spray; i.e., the weed killer is sprayed on Japanese knotweed's foliage.
+Roundup is usually applied as a foliar spray; i.e., the weed killer is sprayed on Japanese knotweed's foliage with a sprayer after being mixed in a tank.
+I use Green Gorilla's pump-free garden sprayer.
 However, you can also inject glyphosate herbicide into Fallopia japonica, using a product that I have reviewed.
 By general consensus, the best time to use this weed killer as a foliar spray on Fallopia japonica is late summer or early fall, when the plant is flowering and the foliage is conducting the most nutrients to the rhizome to build food reserves.
 But some (myself among them) have been successful spraying glyphosate repeatedly throughout the growing season -- essentially never giving the plants a chance to put on much height.

 Thirdly, Japanese knotweed can be suppressed (but not eradicated) by cutting it back throughout the summer, so that its photosynthesis is never allowed to operate at high levels.
 Since cuttings of Japanese knotweed easily sprout new roots and re-entrench themselves in the landscape or garden, pick up the cuttings and bag them afterwards.
 Don't rely on the cutting method in isolation, though.
 Cutting back Japanese knotweed regularly is a tactic only meant to be used in conjunction with injections of weed killer into the cane stumps.
 But this is a lot of work -- and certainly not my preferred method.